pranavarora1895/mkcs/README.md

 _This website was made using Python Django Framework, Tailwind CSS and few APIs such as Tawk Live Chat API, Venobox API and Google Tag Manager API._

+> ### Some of the Django features are showcased

+* Django's ORM for certificate verification system
+* Google Recaptcha Integration
+* Template Inheritance
+* Creating REST APIs

 ---
 > ### Django MVT Architecture
 ![image](https://www.javatpoint.com/django/images/django-mvt-based-control-flow.png)